Arghun-dev/NextJS-13-Promises-For-Props/README.md

 ```

 To further optimize the dynamic routes, Next.js introduces a `generateStaticParams` function, used in combination with dynamic route segments, to generate routes statically at `build time`.
 This provides the advantage of faster page load times as pages are prerendered and ready to serve, bypassing any real-time computation or data fetching.

+## Rendering

+In Next.js, routes can be statically or dynamically rendered.
+Static routes render the components on the server ay build time and cahce the result for future requests, while dynamic routes render the components on the server at request time.

+By default, Next.js `statically` renders routes to improve performance and cahces the result of `fetch()` requests that do not specifically opt out of caching behaviour.
+If any fetch requests in the route use the revalidate option, the route will be re-rendered statically during revalidation.

+During static rendering, is a dynamic function or a dynamic `fetch()` request (no caching) is discovered, Next.js will switch to dynamically rendering the whole route at request time.
+Any cached data requests can still be re-used during dynamic rendering.

+Dynamic functions rely on information that can only known at request time such as a user's cookies, current request headers, or the URL's search params.
+Using `cookies()` or `headers()` in a Server Component will opt the whole route into dynamic rendering at request time, while using `useSearchParams()` in Client Components will skip static rendering and instead render all Client Components up to the nearest parent Suspense boundry on the client.

+Dynamic data fetches are `fetch()` requests that specifically opt out of caching behavour by setting the cache option to `no-store` or revalidate to 0.